stefansundin/github-release-party/README.md

 `rake deploy:tag` can be run if you pushed to Heroku manually.

-If this gem updates the format it uses for the releases, you can run `rake retag` to update the text in the releases.
-This command does not go out to heroku and fetch the list of releases there, it only updates the releases based on your tags.
-To backfill from Heroku data, see [#backfill](#backfille).
+If this gem updates the message format it uses for the releases, you can run `rake retag` to update the text in the releases.
+This command does not go out to Heroku and fetch the list of releases there, it only updates the releases based on your tags.
+To backfill from Heroku data, see below.

 ## Backfill

 The command `heroku releases` is limited to 50 releases, but the API supports getting all of them.
 This procedure is tested with heroku-toolbelt 3.32.0.

-We will use the heroku toolbelt to easily get the list of releases and hashes.
-Make sure you're logged in (`heroku auth:whoami`).
+We will use the Heroku API to get the list of releases and hashes.
+Make sure you're logged in with the toolbelt (`heroku auth:whoami`).

 The code below will output a list of `git tag` commands that you can run to build your tags.